gjbex/Best-practices-for-scientific-computing/docs/testing/functional_testing.md

 # Functional testing

-# Intorudction
+# Introduction

 Unit testing is a great help during the development process.
-It iwll help us spot problems introduced by code changes immediately after they have been introduced.
+It will help us spot problems introduced by code changes immediately after they have been introduced.
 They help test the functionality at the level of individual functions and methods.